bluekitchen/btstack/chipset/README.md

 EM9304 is used by the 'stm32-l053r8-em9304' port in BTstack.
 The port.c file also contains an IRQ+DMA-driven implementation of the SPI H4 protocol specified in the [datasheet](http://www.emmicroelectronic.com/sites/default/files/public/products/datasheets/9304-ds_0.pdf).

 **BD Addr** must be set during startup for EM9301 since it does not have a stored fix address.
-The EM9304 comes with an valid address stored in Flash/OTP.
+The EM9304 comes with an valid address stored in OTP.

 **SCO data** is not supported since it is LE only.

-**Baud rate** could be set for UART mode.
+**Baud rate** can be set for UART mode.
 For SPI, the master controls the speed via the SPI Clock line.
 With 3.3V, 16 Mhz is supported.

-**Init scripts** are not required although it is possible to upload small firmware patches to RAM or the OTP memory.
+**Init scripts** are not required although it is possible to upload small firmware patches to RAM or the OTP memory (EM9304 only).

 **BTstack integration**: The common code for the EM9304 is provided by *btstack_chipset_em9301.c*.
 During the setup, *btstack_chipset_em9301_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
 It enables to set the BD Addr during start.

 ## Nordic nRF5 series